A Crown, Throne, and Footstool

 “’Israel are crowned with three crowns: the crown of priesthood, the crown of kingship, and the crown of Torah which is higher than both’ (M Avot 4:13).
+Indeed, there is a crown of priesthood, a crown of kingship, and the crown of Torah is above them both.
 To what may this be compared?
-To a king who had a beautiful and fragrant vessel that he loved greatly.
+To a king who had a lovely and fragrant vessel which he adored.
 Sometimes he puts it on his head—tefillin of the head.
 Sometimes he carried it in his hand—the knot of the tefillin of the hand.
 Sometimes he lends it to his son to sit with him.
-Sometimes it is called his throne, because in his hand he carries it like an amulet, a kind of throne [alt., cup, see Zohar 1:1a]” (Bahir §152, cf. BT Berakhot 6a; Tiqqunei ha-Zohar 17a).
+Sometimes it is called כִּסְאוֹ (kiso), ‘his throne,’ for he takes it in his hand as an amulet—like the appearance of כָּסָא (kasa), a cup [cf. Zohar 1:1a; Zohar 2:43a (RM)]” (Bahir §152).